Skrauz/Skrauz/README.md

 # I'm Sebastian, nice to meet you

-Love for art and technology has led me to front-end development.
+Love for art and tech has brought me to front-end development.
 My goal is to become a professional you can always count on.

-For me every day is a learning day.

 ## 💎 Portfolio: https://skrauz.github.io/